keremciu/cv/index.md

 `Jan 2017 - Mar 2019`
 __Adphorus__, Berlin
-_Lead Front-end Developer_
+_Lead Frontend Developer_
 ###### Stack: React / Redux / Redux-saga / css-modules / post-css / webpack / jenkins / docker

 - Helped team to improve their knowledge and solve their daily basis problems.
-- Made internal presentations and wrote front-end dev specifications to make the app more scalable.
+- Made internal presentations and wrote frontend dev specifications to make the app more scalable.
 - Worked closely with back-end and product team to build new and update existing features.
 - Had a chance to be part of the rebranding and worked closely with design to build visual language.
 - Improved reusable component library and started a style-guide project to make the platform more consistent.